shenkonghui/kubeedge/docs/proposals/keadm-debug.md

   all           All resource
-  node          Troubleshoot the cause of edge node failure with installed software pod           Troubleshooting specific container application instances on nodes installation  It is same as "keadm check all"
+  node          Troubleshoot the cause of edge node failure with installed software pod           Troubleshooting specific container application instances on nodes installation  It is same as "keadm debug check all"

 ```